 Crowns provide a long lasting correction for a host of major dental problems.
 It is usual for these treatments to last for 20 to 30 years, or as close to permanent as dental treatment can get.

-Crowns are custom designed to fit your mouth.
-We will identify many factors when helping you decide the best option for you.
+Cosmetic Dental Crowns are custom designed to fit your mouth.
+Our Madison dentists will identify many factors when helping you decide the best option for you.

-Applying a crown requires a minimum of two visits to the dentist.
+Applying a cosmetic dental crown requires a minimum of two visits to the dentist.

 During the primary visit, decay will be removed and the tooth will be shaped in preparation of the crown.
 An impression of your teeth will be made and a temporary crown will be placed in your mouth.
 During your second visit, the temporary crown will be replaced with the permanent crown, which will be adjusted to fit your mouth and your bite.